How can Energy and Resources be Utilized in an Efficient, Safe, and Sustainable Way?

 Current Research Topics

-Developing new and environmentally sound technologies for safeguarding the long-term supply of critical raw materials
+Developing new technologies for safeguarding the long-term supply of mineral and metalliferous raw materials from domestic and global sources

 The plan for the energy turnaround in Germany is facing a problem: The power being fed from photovoltaic systems and wind turbines actually depends on the environmental conditions and not the current demand.
 That is why inexpensive storage facilities – in addition to a number of other measures – are indispensable in order to balance supply and demand.
 The HZDR scientists in the program "Storage and Linked Infrastructures" investigate and develop so-called liquid metal batteries.
 While being very cost efficient these batteries could save large amounts of energy.